maniaplanet/script-xmlrpc/XmlRpcListing.md

 			"victim": "VictimLogin", //< Login of the player who got hit "weapon": 2, //< Id of the weapon [1-Laser, 2-Rocket, 3-Nucleus, 5-Arrow]
-			"damage": 100, //< Amount of damaged done by the hit "shooterposition": { "x": 19.3, "y": 9.3", "z": 59.9 }, //< Position of the shooter when his projectile hits the victim "victimposition": { "x": 87.6, "y": 10.0, "z": 84.5 } //< Position of the victim when he's hit by the projectile }"
+			"damage": 100, //< Amount of damaged done by the hit "points": 2, //< Amount of points scored by the shooter "distance": 45.578, //< Distance between the victim and the shooter at the time of the hit "shooterposition": { "x": 19.3, "y": 9.3", "z": 59.9 }, //< Position of the shooter when his projectile hits the victim "victimposition": { "x": 87.6, "y": 10.0, "z": 84.5 } //< Position of the victim when he's hit by the projectile }"